Strippit FC1000/3 Machine

 These Servos were not widely used in the Industry, can be hard to repair, and Parts are somewhat Expensive & Hard to get.
 Its Best to do everything you can do to Avoid Servo Problems!

-These Machines & Servo Drives are actually fairly reliable, but they are all around 20 years old now,
+These Machines & Servo Drives are actually fairly reliable, but they are all 30+ years old now,

-However, The Typical Shop Gives Them Zero Maintenance, and Is Surprised when they Finally Fail.
+However, Typical Shops Gives Them Zero Maintenance and Is Surprised when they Finally Fail.

 To Minimize Servo-Drive Problems, Do ALL Of The Following!!!